Headshots on Location in Greenville SC

 I’m always open to photographing professional headshots on location, any location, because they stretch my photographer brain.
 I’ll take the challenges associated with on site business portraits any day over coasting in the studio on auto pilot.
-Thus when an electrical engineer here in Greenville, SC contacted me regarding a professional headshot on location, my adrenalin began to flow.
-Her company, Engineer by Night, routinely interfaces with clients via the web and thus she needed a business portrait for her social media and online communications which succinctly articulates her brand and personality.
-Sorry, but when one’s business attains a certain level of legitimacy, a selfie or ‘blue suit, boring background’ (yawn) snapshot doesn’t exactly radiate professionalism and sophistication, nor does it speak to one’s unique branding and skillsets.
-Like most execs, Anne (my client) is busy and doesn’t have time to make the commute to a studio… any studio.
+Thus when an electrical engineer here in Greenville, SC contacted me to create her business portrait, I felt elated.
+Her company, Engineer by Night, routinely interfaces with clients via the web (this was pre-Covid).
+She therefore needed a business portrait for her social media and online meetings which articulates her brand and personality.
+Like most execs, Anne (my client) is busy and doesn’t have time to make the commute to a studio.

-Now for the challenge – How the heck does one visually convey ‘electrical engineer, working remotely, after hours’ to the masses using accoutrements from a typical electrical engineer’s office?
+Now for the challenge – How the heck does one visually convey ‘electrical engineer, working remotely, after hours’?
 Fortunately Anne’s office is located in a pretty hip building close to downtown Greenville.
-Greenville is becoming a hub for the tech industry, and if you have not had the opportunity to visit the city, definitely add it to your list.
+Greenville is becoming a hub for the tech industry.
+If you have not had the opportunity to visit the city, definitely add it to your list.
 Her building’s techy-industrial architecture lends itself quite well to concepting some innovative headshot ideas.
 During our on site executive portrait session, we shot in a few different locations around the building.

 The Lighting and Location: